jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 1. Position the watch dial vertically with the hour hand at the top.
 2. Tilt the dial away from you by an angle equal to your latitude.
 3. Rotate your body till the solar noon position points toward the sun.<sup>c</sup>
-4. The hour hand now points southward.
+4. You're now facing northward.

 <sup>c</sup> When the sun is south of the equator, you can use a knife blade to
 cast a shadow on the solar-noon position as an alignment guide.
 Otherwise, it